darrylanderson/darrylanderson/jeff.md

 So I'm out in the burbs at my parents' house a few weeks ago and I ask my dad about his dad.
 We get to talking and he mentions his cousin Clifford.
 Apparently there was a falling out decades ago between my aunt Carol and Clifford's wife Clara and since then there's been little if any contact between the cousins.
 I was curious so I did a little digging on the web, found some clues that led me to you.
 If I followed the clues correctly then Clifford was your dad.
+My dad is Arnold.
+His brother is Jim.
+Jim's wife is Carol.
+They also had another brother named Allen but he passed away in the 90s.
+Dad mentioned that Clifford had a sister but that she passed away from cancer at just 26.
+Clifford's dad was David and my dad's dad was Daniel.
+They were brothers.
+My mom has a short autobiography written by Daniel and David's mother (I think).
+That's about all I know.
+I don't know any of the details of the falling out between Carol and Clara other than it happened a looooong time ago.
 This past weekend we drove out to Elk Grove for a family reunion (Mom's side of the family).
 Big family on that side - mom has over thirty first cousins.
 It got me thinking more about family so I decided to reach out and say hello.